 In some ways, these problems are worsening, in part because the term "critical thinking" is now more popular than ever.
-This has partially led to a backslide to the morass of the 1970s, when the phrase was seemingly up for grabs, appearing to mean whatever a given scholar, department, school of thought, or business wanted it to mean.
-This has caused extensive confusion about what critical thinking is; while most call it important, precious few can adequately define it or explain how it can be done or taught.
+This has partially led to a backslide to the morass of the 1970s, when the phrase was seemingly up for grabs, appearing to mean whatever a given scholar, department, school of thought, or business thinking is; while most call it important, precious few can adequately define it or explain how it can be done or taught.